 Note that it has an ocean flavor, so you should consider it before using it as an MSG substitute if you don’t like that taste.
 You may want to use a 1:1 ratio for the best quality.

 Besides dulse, kelp is another kind of seaweed.
 It includes a natural source of MSG and glutamic acid, which is an amino acid that aids in the tenderization of high protein foods and naturally enhances the flavor of the dish.
 This characteristic may remind you of MSG.

 You should use kelp to replace MSG in liquid dishes like soups, broths, or stews.
 I can guarantee that you’ll be blown away by the amazing flavors that it can offer to your dish.
 What are you waiting for?

 Yeast extract is a food additive that elevates the savor in bread or beer.
 It is usually used to enhance umami taste sensations in many dishes.
 Like MSG, it does not change any flavor in your dish but intensifies the taste of available ingredients to produce an appealing dish.

 Yeast extract is easy to purchase in most grocery stores.
 It can replace MSG in almost every recipe.
 Just remember to use it at a moderate amount.
 To ensure the best result, you should start by adding a small amount to your dish until you’re satisfied with the taste.

 Needless to say, salt is the most basic spice that can exist anywhere in the world.
+Not to mention, salt have numerous types that are suitable with all people.
 So, if you don’t have any MSG in your kitchen, just use salt!

 You may not believe this but MSG is actually a substitute of salt, which means they can be used interchangeably in cooking.
 Salt may have higher sodium content than MSG, but it works effectively as an MSG alternative.